bitemyapp/trajectile/README.md

 ## Future plans

+Capture actual trace location properly instead of seeing [trajectile.core] all over the place.

 Distributed repeaters and aggregators (Riemann, Kafka, Zipkin, Scribe, Hadoop, statsd)

 Auto-decorator macro magic for tracing the contents of functions.